microsoft/code-with-engineering-playbook/continuous-deployment/secrets-management/readme.md

 the Azure CLI to do the same is a useful time-saving utility.
 See [here](https://docs.microsoft.com/en-us/cli/azure/webapp/config/appsettings?view=azure-cli-latest) for more details.

 *It is best practice to maintain separate secrets configurations for each separate environment that you run. e.g. dev, test, prod, local etc*
+When using a branch-based deployment strategy (e.g. 'master' deploys to production, 'development' deploys to staging, and so forth), a simple way to manage separate secrets configurations on a per environment basis is described in the [secrets-per-branch recipe](./recipes/azure-devops/secrets-per-branch.md).

 ### Keeping Secrets Secret